lorenzpfei/capacity-planning-backend/README.md

 perform correct calculations without adaptation.
 To add a new provider for tasks or tracking, create a new class in the corresponding directory in [/app/Services/](./app/Services) and implement the interface.

+## Development

+If you want to contribute to the project, you are welcome to do so.
+Known suggestions for improvement or bugs can be found in [Issues](https://github.com/lorenzpfei/capacity-planning-backend/issues).